 Show Your Attention to Detail

-So, there’s a lot to keep track of in this job.
+So, there’s a lot to keep track of in this job, similar to bookkeeping and accounting.
 You’ll be expected to ensure that all accounts were billed accurately and to coordinate multiple accounts at once.
 A mistake could lead to a rejection of payment or loss of services.
 Thus, you must have an eye for detail and accuracy.
 If you can include something meaningful about your skills in this area.
 Consider something like this:

 “Currently, I am working as a pharmacy technician.
 As you know, this position requires great memory, and the ability to notice the smallest details.
 I intend to bring the same commitment to accuracy to the medical biller position.”

 The best way to convince someone of your competency is to provide them with an example that helps them visualize and contextualize it.
 So come with a quick story that showcases your work experience and skills.
 It doesn’t need to be long.
 Something as simple as this should work fine:

 “Last month, I managed to avoid an unpleasant customer service issue thanks to my attention to details.
 As I was processing a batch of statements, I noticed that several companies were receiving invoices for the same amount.
 I pointed the issue out to IT and they discovered a major software issue.”

 Where do you see yourself in two years?
 What about five years?
 Perhaps you’re attending school, or interested in advancing into a supervisory position.
 Most companies are interested in working with goal-oriented people.
 Share what you’re committed to doing to become better at your job, and advance as a professional overall.